zhousarah/azure-compute-docs/articles/impact-reporting/CreateAzMonConnector.md

 #### [Command Line](#tab/cli/)

 The deployment scripts does the following:
-* Registers your subscription(s) for Azure Impact Reporting private preview (pre-requisite for using Connectors)
+* Registers your subscriptions for Azure Impact Reporting private preview (pre-requisite for using Connectors)
 * Creates a connector resource (`microsoft.impact/connector`)
-* This connector will report an impact whenever an alert from those subscriptions fires
+* This connector reports an impact whenever an alert from those subscriptions fires

 ##### 1. **Get the script**
 Go to the [Impact Reporting samples](https://github.com/Azure/impact-reporting-samples/tree/main/Onboarding/Connector/Scripts) githup repo and choose your script and choose either the bash or powershell script
 ##### 2. **Execute in your environment**
-You will need to execute this script in your Azure environment.
+You need to execute this script in your Azure environment.

 ###### **Powershell**
 * Single Subscription: `./CreateImpactReportingConnector.ps1 -SubscriptionId <subid>`